KastelApp/scylla-db-tcp/ReadMe.md

 For more information on how to use these commands, see the section below.

+Note: The objects have to match exactly in the order they are shown in src/structs, this is due to the hash verification.
+I don't want it to be like this but for some reason serde is weird and unless you make it exact, it will parse in random order each time.
+If someone knows a better way to generate the hash which doesn't depend on the order, please let me know.

 Before we get started, this is a generalized payload, of an error the server may send if you are not authorized to do something:

 ```js